coderrio/Coderr.Documentation/docs/client/libraries/aspnet-mvc5/install.md

 ASP.NET MVC 5 configuration
 ===========================

-If you have not done that yet, install the nuget package called `coderr.client.aspnet.mvc5`.
+Install the nuget package called `coderr.client.aspnet.mvc5`, if you haven't already.

-Next, you need to tell the codeRR library what it should upload all error reports to.
+Next, you need to tell the codeRR library what server it should upload all error reports to.

-Add the following code in your `global.asax` or `Startup.cs`.
+PLease add the following code in your `global.asax` or `Startup.cs`.

 ```csharp
 var url = new Uri("http://yourServer/coderr/");